googleapis/gapic-generator-python/tests/integration/goldens/redis/README.rst

 This library uses the standard Python :code:`logging` functionality to log some RPC events that could be of interest for debugging and monitoring purposes.
 Note the following:

 #.
 Logs may contain sensitive information.
-Take care to **restrict access to the logs** if they are saved, whether it be on local storage or Google Cloud Logging.
+Take care to **restrict access to the logs** if they are saved, whether it be on local storage or on Google Cloud Logging.
 #.
 Google may refine the occurrence, level, and content of various log messages in this library without flagging such changes as breaking. **Do not depend on immutability of the logging events**.
 #.
 By default, the logging events from this library are not handled.
 You must **explicitly configure log handling** using one of the mechanisms below.